Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-drag-n-drop.md

 }
 ```

-We are using CSS flexbox to simplify this and create a 1/4 - 3/4 column layout.
+We use CSS flexbox to simplify this and create a 1/4 - 3/4 column layout.
 Then we give it some basic styling to show off what we can use.

 Now let's move into the fun part, `JavaScript`!